pingcap/tidb-dashboard/docs/development.md

 ## Error responses

-Error responses from the server are switching to using [error codes](../pkg/error_code/error_code.go).
+Error responses from the server are switching to using [errcode codes](https://github.com/pingcap/errcode).
 The should use the `errorResp` function.
 Please look at other places in the codebase that use `errorResp`.